How do I select the right stand up paddleboard for me?

 Choosing a board with enough volume can be the difference between a board that glides smoothly on the surface versus one that sinks.
 Shorter and narrower boards are for smaller riders, while longer and broader boards are for larger riders.
 The thickness of the board also affects the volume.
 Riders at a more advanced skill level may be capable of paddling lower volume boards below their weight tier.
 There is no exact formula but be sure to double check suggested rider weight limits to ensure you don’t get a board that is too small.

 Our Board Volumes:

-We have three different types of SUP construction.
-Epoxy, HDPE, and Inflatable.
+We have two different types of SUP construction.
+Epoxy and Inflatable.

 Our Epoxy Boards are constructed of multiple layers of fibreglass cloth and epoxy resin around an expanded polystyrene foam core (EPS).
 Wood stringers are added to provide maximum strength and stiffness.
 These boards provide the paddler with the stiffest and lightest option, for optimum paddling performance.

 Our Inflatable Boards are offered in two different construction methods HD and Ultralight.
 All the boards are made with the highest quality drop stitch which is a layer of durable PVC on the top and bottom with millions of nylon threads connecting the 2 PVC Layers.
 When inflated with air these threads become straight and stiff which gives the inflatable sup its shape and stiffness.
 Our HD Boards have two layers of PVC throughout for durability and stiffness.